 We currently own 12,064 square feet of office property at Pinnacle PJ and a three-storey shop office property at Putra Heights with an estimated value of RM13.0 million and RM3.0 million respectively.
-The property at Pinnacle PJ is used as our corporate headquarters whereas the property at Putra Heights is mainly used for the staging and assembly of our CRMs, bill payment kiosks and cheque deposit machines.
+The properties at Pinnacle PJ is used as our corporate headquarters whereas the property at Putra Heights is mainly used for the staging and assembly of our CRMs, bill payment kiosks and cheque deposit machines.

-With regard to creating value for our esteemed shareholders, we have consistently paid semi-annual dividends to our shareholders for 7.5 years from July 2010 to December 2017 and in 2018, we raised our dividend payment to three times per year.
-In October 2015, we gave a bonus issue of 74.47 million new ordinary shares on the basis of one bonus share for every three existing OpenSys shares to our shareholders.
+With regard to creating value for our esteemed shareholders, we have been consistently paying dividends to our shareholders for almost 10 years now.
+We paid semi-annual dividends to our shareholders from July 2010 to December 2017 while in 2018, we raised our dividend payment to three times per year with an additional 0.25 sen per share for a total of 1.25 sen per share.
+In 2019, we raised our dividend payment further to four times per year with an additional 0.25 sen per share for a total of 1.5 sen per share.
 As our cash flow is particularly healthy, we are confident that our dividend plan is sustainable, subject to unforeseen circumstances that might be beyond our control.